99x/serverless-dynamodb-local/README.md

       seed: true
     # Uncomment only if you already have a DynamoDB running locally
     # noStart: true
-    # If you only want to start DynamoDB in some stages, declare them here
-      stages:
-        - dev
 ```

 ##  Migrations: sls dynamodb migrate